D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 This parameter is used to obtain model information.
 The supported models are QAT models and PTQ models.
 This parameter is used together with ``model_file`` to obtain detailed information about the model;
 The model information includes the model's input and output information ``hbDNNTensorProperties`` and the model's segment information ``stage``; The model's segment information is: a picture can be inferred in multiple stages.
 The stage information is [x1, y1, x2, y2], which are the coordinates of the top left and bottom right corners of the picture inference.
-Currently, Horizon RDK Ultra's Bayes architecture supports inference of such segmented models, and the models on RDK X3 are all 1-stage models.
+Currently, D-Robotics RDK Ultra's Bayes architecture supports inference of such segmented models, and the models on RDK X3 are all 1-stage models.

 :::tip Tips